Community integration

 In the United States, the Consortium of Citizens for Disabilities advocates for a national public policy that "ensures the self-determination, independence, empowerment, integration, and inclusion of children and adults with disabilities in all parts of society".
-Other countries (such as Canada) with different roots often spoke of inclusion: the unifying, global agenda in "disability and community life".
+Some countries, such as Canada, cite inclusion as the primary consideration: the unifying, global agenda in "disability and community life".

 Theory

-Theorists have differentiated types and levels of integration in special education as physical, functional, social, community, and organizational.
-In disability circles, community integration meant opportunities for participation in schools, careers, homes, relationships, leisure, and a variety of interests and lifestyles.
-Bengt Nirje and the late Wolf Wolfensberger of the US are internationally known for their concept of normalization and social role valorization, with a particular emphasis on physical and social integration.
+From the lens of special education, theorists have defined types of integration as physical, functional, social, community, and organizational.
+Within social networks in support of people with disabilities, community integration signifies opportunities for participation in schools, careers, homes, relationships, leisure, and a variety of interests and lifestyles.
+Bengt Nirje and the late Wolf Wolfensberger are internationally regarded for their concepts of normalization and social role valorization, with a particular emphasis on physical and social integration.
 Anders Gustavsson (c.
-1990) of Sweden has indicated that physical integration best describes the common use of the term "integration", with social integration the struggle for "equality and quality in life."
+1990) specified that "physical integration" best describes the common use of the term "integration," while "social integration" applied to the struggle for equality and quality in life.

-The intent of community integration was the participation of people with disabilities in regular environments, the antithesis of exclusionary practices (such as the minority-group model).
-As the field moved toward community support, theories related to community living began to require applicability beyond a minority-group model with a new emphasis on self-determination.
-As described by Racino, these theories include ecological theory, community-support theories, systems theory, feminist theories, family theories, sociocultural theories, critical theories in education, psychosocial theories, the generic human-concept theory, and universal theories.
+The original intent of community integration was to promote the participation of people with disabilities in typical or public environments, in contrast to exclusionary practices such as the minority-group model.
+As the field has shifted in favor of community support, theories related to community living have begun to require applicability beyond a minority-group model with a new emphasis on self-determination.
+Racino has described these theories to include ecological theory, community-support theories, systems theory, feminist theories, family theories, sociocultural theories, critical theories in education, psychosocial theories, the generic human-concept theory, and universal theories.

 Systems change

 Taylor, in his analysis of community systems in the US, proposed the principle of the non-restrictive environment as a counterpoint to the federal government's least-restrictive-environment principle.
-In 2014, the governing principle in the US is that of the most integrated setting based upon the Supreme Court Olmstead Decision.
+As of 2014, the governing principle in the United States was that of the most integrated setting based upon the Supreme Court Olmstead Decision.

-Before the Olmstead decision, the Supreme Court addressed the community integration issues multiple times in the case, Halderman v.
-Pennhurst State School and Hospital, a class action filed in Pennsylvania by attorney David Ferleger.
-Although the Olmstead decision explicitly did not reach the constitutional issues decided in the Pennhurst and other cases, limitations in Olmstead have been critiqued and it has been argued that there is a constitutional right to community services.
+Before the Olmstead decision, the Supreme Court addressed community integration multiple times in Halderman v.
+Pennhurst State School and Hospital, a class action case filed in Pennsylvania by attorney David Ferleger.
+Although the Olmstead decision did not explicitly address the constitutional issues decided in the Pennhurst case and similar, limitations in Olmstead have been critiqued and it has been argued that there is a constitutional right to community services.

-The analysis of large-scale systems change in community integration has involved challenges by local public agencies, key elements of these strategies (e.g., enabling leadership, putting people first, values and vision, learning for quality), and its implications for national policy.
-Disability-agency, state-level disability-system, community, and societal change are essential (but insufficient) elements of the process and outcomes of community integration.
+Broader systemic change in support of community integration faces challenges in consideration of local public agencies, agreement on strategic approaches (e.g., enabling leadership, putting people first, values and vision, learning for quality), and the implications for national policy.
+Disability agency, state-level disability systems, community, and societal change are essential (but insufficient) elements of the process and outcomes of community integration.

-Community integration also has strong community roots which place it in community practice fields from community psychology, to sociologists studying community, to inclusive education in local school systems, competitive businesses (with rehabilitation), rural independent living, urban sociology, local parks, and recreation programs, community development and housing, neighbourhoods, and communities, among others.
+As community integration is strongly rooted in societal participation, it has wide application and presence across many community practice fields, including community psychology and sociology, inclusive education in local school systems, competitive businesses (with rehabilitation), rural independent living, urban sociology, local parks and recreation programs, community development, housing, and neighbourhoods.